 The medical term "arthritis" is used to describe joint pain or inflammation and is not in itself a diagnosis but rather a description of the joint.
 In arthritis, the joint inflammation may present as any combination of swelling, tenderness, stiffness, redness or warmth.
 There are several different types of arthritis but broadly speaking they can be split into two broad categories; osteoarthritis and inflammatory arthropathies.

-Depending on the nature and extent of your condition, our chiropractors will design an individual treatment programme to help improve your joint mobility.
+Depending on the nature and extent of your condition, our Brisgend and Cardiff Chiropractors will design an individual treatment programme to help improve your joint mobility.
 If necessary you will be referred to see a rheumatologist or orthorpaedic consultant.